ejgarcian/videosubs/README.md

 00:00:28,500 --> 00:00:30,500
 Thank you for your attention.
 ```
-You can use Jupiter to run the notebook in this repository named vsagia.ipynb and enjoy.
+You can use Jupiter to run the notebook in this repository https://github.com/ejgarcian/videosubs/blob/main/vsagia.ipynb and enjoy.

 Thank you for watching this code!
 I hope you enjoyed it and learned something new.
 If you want to create your own subtitles for your videos, you can use the Video Subs Automatic Generator IA (VSAGIA).
 It's a powerful tool that can generate subtitles in different languages and formats powered whit.
 You can try it for free and see how it works.
 I would love to hear your feedback and suggestions on how to improve it.
 Please leave a comment below or contact me through my social media.
 Have a great day!